vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/config.md

 ::: tip

-This is the file where user control injected css varbiale.
+This is the file where user control injected CSS varbiale.
 All the variable will be converted in to kebab-case and injected.

-The default filename is starting with id above.
+The default filename is starting with ID above.

 :::